ezequielmasciarelli/minesweeper-api/README.md

 The map is declared as VAR, but the list inside is immutable too.
 The framework used for this application is a PLAY, and below are the realized parts of the challenge:

+TODOs:
+1) The game knows when you loose, but no when you win, it's just adding one more value to the response when the size of the world - quantity of discoveredMines is equal to the quantity of mines in the map
+2) There's only one session in the entire page (no database connection yet) so if 2 players are playing the game in different browsers the game will fail
+3) There's no client API for this proyect, it is provided AS IT IS

 The frontend application is served as a static from this same application, and shows a basic example of the game flow and how you can interact with the game.
 Is was done purely in JS without any library.